GEROGIANNIS/Limoji/README.md

 # Features

 * Hundreds of available emoticons to choose from
+* Automatic copy to the clipboard
 * Random emoticon generator
-* Automatic copy to the clipboard
 * 100% free and open source
 * Lightweight and responsive
+* Wayland support
 * Tiny footprint (less than 30KB!)
-* Wayland support

 # Installation

 ## Debian / Ubuntu-based distributions (Officially supported)

-Limoji is available as a <a href="https://github.com/GEROGIANNIS/Limoji/releases/latest">deb package</a>.
+Install Limoji using the available <a href="https://github.com/GEROGIANNIS/Limoji/releases/latest">deb package</a>.

 ## Other GNU/Linux distributions